danielplohmann/empty_msvc/README.md

 ## Changes

+* 2021-06-02 added additional build versions for 2013, 2015, 2017.
+Added remainder of empty DLLs (Contributions by Daniel Enders @danielenders1)
 * 2021-05-21 added new 2019 build (29910).
 Started to add empty DLLs (Contributions by Daniel Enders @danielenders1)
 * 2019-04-29 added VS6, 2003, 2017, and 2019
 * 2019-04-26 initial commit with VS 2005, 2008, 2010, 2012, 2013, 2015